Rydberg atoms for electric field gradiometry

 \oldaddcontentsline [3]{}

 \textit{Acknowledgements --} We thank Enrico C. Domanti for useful discussions.
 PK and LA acknowledge the Julian Schwinger Foundation grant JSF-18-12-0011.
-GB acknowledges financial support by the Federal Ministry of Education and Research (BMBF) [Grants 13N15981 and 13N17366] and by the Deutsche Forschungsgemeinschaft (DFG -- German Research Foundation) [Grants BI 647/6-1, BI 647/6-2, and Priority Program SPP 1929 (GiRyd)].
+GB acknowledges financial support by the Federal Ministry of Research, Technology, and Space (BMFTR) [Grants 13N17366 and 13N17521], by the Deutsche Forschungsgemeinschaft (DFG -- German Research Foundation) [Grants BI 647/6-1, BI 647/6-2, and Priority Program SPP 1929 (GiRyd)], and the Honda Research Institute Europe.

 \onecolumngrid